guyandtheworld/Snapdiet/README.md

 * Keep the frontend and backend in code separated.

-* The master is always stable, you don't have access to edit the master branch directly.
+* The master is always stable, please don't edit the master branch directly.

 * Don't work on master branch, whatever you're doing, make a feature branch, the master branch should always be stable.